Posted on 30/06/2014 at 22:41

 Still, I make a couple of modifications on it : first, the tear drop shaped input as recommended by Berg, so that the oil arrives nicely all along the gear.
 I also slightly grind down the rear protruding tenon, to make sure it won't interfere with the camshaft screws.

-The oil inlet port is aligned with the gallery on the case (see this post by PanelVan) ; I was luck, I had less than half a millimeter gap, so a light Dremel sanding drum touch in the pump body was enough to align it perfectly.
+The oil inlet port is aligned with the gallery on the case (see this post by PanelVan) ; I was lucky, I had less than a half millimeter gap, so a light Dremel sanding drum touch in the pump body was enough to align it perfectly.

 And that's it, enough for the oil pump, it's ready to install!